 Get advice from the family or clergy if you’re unsure.
 Otherwise, speak about what you know-just like any other speech.
 Choosing a story that will help remember the deceased in a positive light is good.
 Adding a very short poem or piece of music is fine, too, as long as you don’t become self-indulgent.
 Remember that it’s about sharing memories with everyone there.

 Also ask the family if there’s anything they’d prefer you not to mention.
 Plan your speech carefully enough so that you don’t accidentally make a joke that in any other context would be fine, but during a funeral would be in bad taste.

 3. Organise the material

-Write your notes in point form on sheets of paper or on small cards – one idea to a card and organise them in a sequential order.
+Write your notes in point form on sheets of paper or on small cards – one idea to a card and organise them in sequential order.